testcontainers/workshop-go/step-7-adding-localstack.md

 d5ec7cecb562   postgres:15.3-alpine                                "docker-entrypoint.s…"   3 minutes ago   Up 3 minutes             0.0.0.0:32787->5432/tcp, :::32787->5432/tcp                                                                                                       laughing_kare
 ```

 The LocalStack instance is now running, and a lambda function is deployed in it.
 We can verify the lambda function is running by sending a request to the function URL.
 But we first need to obtain the URL of the lambda.
-Please do a GET request to the `/` endpoint of the API, where you'll get the metadata of the application.
+Please do a GET request to the `/` endpoint of the API, where we'll get the metadata of the application.
 Something similar to this:

 ```bash
 $ curl -X GET http://localhost:8080/